elieling/flowtigs-with-simulated-data/README.md

 # safe-paths

-Algorithm to calculate safe paths, from flowtigs in a De Bruijn graph of DNA or RNA reads.
+Algorithm to calculate safe paths, from flowtigs in a De Bruijn graph of dna or rna reads.